BHSPitMonkey/cn_scale_ble/README.md

 - `hw_version`: Get the hardware version of the scale (read-only).
 - `sw_version`: Get the software version of the scale (read-only).

-### `EtekcitySmartFitnessScaleWithBodyMetrics`
+### `QnScaleWithBodyMetrics`

-An extended version of EtekcitySmartFitnessScale that automatically calculates body metrics.
+An extended version of QnScale that automatically calculates body metrics.

 #### Methods: